rustmailer/bichon/README.md

     <img src="https://deepwiki.com/badge-maker?url=https%3A%2F%2Fdeepwiki.com%2Frustmailer%2Fbichon" alt="DeepWiki">
   </a>
 </p>
 </div>

-Bichon is a **minimal, high-performance, standalone Rust email archiver** with a built-in WebUI.
+Bichon is a minimal, high-performance, standalone Rust email archiver with a built-in WebUI.
-It runs as a **single binary**, requires **no external dependencies**, and provides fast, efficient email archiving, management, and search.
+Its name is inspired by the puppy my daughter adopted last month.

----
+It runs as a single binary, requires no external dependencies, and provides fast, efficient email archiving, management, and search.

 ## 🚀 Features